Tommydemian/Tommydemian/README.md

 ### Hi there 👋

 Welcome to my Github portfolio!
-My name is Tomas Gil amoedo 👨‍💻 and I am a skilled Front-End developer from Argentina 🚀 with over two years of experience in building high-quality web applications 💻.
-I specialize in React.js, React native [plain and expo], and Nodejs.
-I also have experience with similar frameworks such as Vue.js 🎨.
+My name is Tomas Gil amoedo 👨‍💻 and I am a skilled Front-End developer from Argentina 🚀 with almost 3 years of experience in building high-quality web applications 💻.
+I specialize in React.js, React native [plain and expo], and Vuejs.
+I also have experience with Nodejs 🎨.

 I have a strong foundation in HTML, CSS, JavaScript ( specially ), and TypeScript 💡, .